ivaaak/CSharp-Polly-Request-Response/README.md

 # CSharp Polly Request Response

-Polly is a .
-NET library that provides resilience and transient-fault handling capabilities.
+Polly is a .NET library that provides resilience and transient-fault handling capabilities.

 This demo implements Polly policies such as Retry and Timeout.
-It consists of 2 API apps which create requests and responses.
+It consists of 2 .NET API apps which create requests and responses.

 # Request API:

-Uses an HTTP Client to call the ResponseAPI and if the request isnt successful it executes the implemented Polly retry policies.
+Uses an HTTP Client to call the ResponseAPI and if the request isnt successful it executes the implemented Polly retry/timeout policies.

-Examples of the Polly retry/result policies used:
+Examples of the Polly retry/timeout/polling policies used:
 ```
 ImmediateHttpRetry = Policy
     .HandleResult<HttpResponseMessage>(res => !res.IsSuccessStatusCode)